Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

 Improve user onboarding with better in-app experiences

-At the end of the day, your goal is to make better user onboarding?
+Is your goal to make better user onboarding?
 Right?

-By now, you know your competitors very well, you know their strengths, weaknesses, unique features and user activation events.
-You know what are their customer’s pain points, and how are they activating their trial users through transactional emails.
+By now, you know your competitors very well; you know their strengths, weaknesses, unique features, and user activation events.
+You know what their customer’s pain points are, and how are they activating their trial users through transactional emails.

 - Check their in-app user onboarding

 - Improve user onboarding

 The best way to check your competitors’ in-app user onboarding is actually to try their product.

 Signup to them, and see what are they doing.

 How does their user onboarding flow look like?
 Do they use checklists, product tours, or progress bars?
 What are their tooltips?